-At minimum, you must enable a physical interface to use it.
-You would also typically name it and configure IP addressing.
-You would not configure IP addressing if you intend to create VLAN subinterfaces if you are configuring a passive mode interface, or if you intend to add the interface to a bridge group.
+At a minimum, you must enable a physical interface to use it.
+You would also typically name it and configure IP addressing; however, you would not configure IP addressing if you intend to create VLAN subinterfaces, if you are configuring a passive mode interface, or if you intend to add the interface to a bridge group.

-Note: You cannot configure IP addresses on bridge group member interfaces or passive interfaces, although you can modify advanced settings, that are not related to IPv6 addressing, as needed.
+Note: You cannot configure IP addresses on bridge group member interfaces or passive interfaces, although you can modify advanced settings, that are not related to IPv6 addressing.

-- On the Devices & Services page, click the device whose interfaces you want to configure and click Interfaces in the Management pane at the right.
+- On the Devices & Services page, click the device whose interfaces you want to configure and click Interfaces in the Management pane on the right.

 - On the Interfaces page, select the physical interface you want to configure.

-- In the Actions pane at the right, click Edit.
+- In the Actions pane on the right, click Edit.